copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - The locate level, a broken bridge, is magically restored after Surtur is killed.
   - There is a throne in the goal level (and only one drawbridge).
+- Valkyries start with a +1 spear or dwarvish spear instead of a long sword.

 ### Interface changes